 At present, St Margaret’s House is unlicensed to sell drink or food.
 However, you can operate a BYOB policy or provide free refreshment to your guests and exhibition attendees.
-St Margaret’s also offers the use of our exhibition pack of glassware, linens and compostable plates/cups for a small deposit.
-Please ask for help on these matters.

-Other potential suppliers located near St Margaret’s House are:
+Potential suppliers located near St Margaret’s House are:

 - Morrison’s – free glass hire, wine, beer, soft drinks, party supplies and snacks